Tree-Structured Synergy of Large Language Models and Bayesian Optimization for Efficient CASH: Method

 \subsection{Hyperparameter Optimization}

-Once an algorithm $A^i$ is selected at the root, the remaining task reduces to an algorithm-specific HPO subproblem: finding $\boldsymbol{\lambda}\in\Lambda^i$ with best performance.
-During subsequent MCTS phases, \sys integrates two complementary configuration proposers: a BO proposer for quantitative search, and an LLM proposer for qualitative proposals.
+Once the root selects an algorithm $A^i$, the task reduces to an algorithm-specific HPO subproblem: finding $\boldsymbol{\lambda}\in\Lambda^i$ with best performance.
+During subsequent phases, \sys integrates two complementary configuration proposers: BO for quantitative search, and LLM for semantic proposals.